Home Insights Proptech Development: What Real Estate Technology Actually Needs to Work

 Maps and Geospatial Data

 Almost every proptech product needs maps.
 Property locations, boundary lines, proximity searches, area calculations.
 Google Maps API works for basic pins on a map.
-But for boundary polygons, parcel data, and geospatial search — you need PostGIS or similar spatial database extensions.
+But for boundary polygons, parcel data, and geospatial search.
+You need PostGIS or similar spatial database extensions.
 This is specialized work that general web developers often handle poorly.

 02